-- Monitoring is necessary for efficient administration and decision-making, for improving quality of service provision, and for the dissemination of information to bolster institutional learning and accountability. - Evaluation is necessary to increase in-depth knowledge about one or several aspects of the intervention for learning, informing decision-making processes, and enhancing legitimacy.
-Sometimes the term evaluation is refers to assessing changes in outcomes resulting from an intervention.
+- Monitoring is a regular collection and analysis of programme data to track the progress of an intervention and determine whether it is on track or not.
+Monitoring is necessary for efficient administration and decision-making, for improving quality of service provision, and for the dissemination of information to bolster institutional learning and accountability. - Evaluation is a periodic assessment of a programme to establish whether it is achieving the intended goals and objectives and how.
+Evaluation is necessary to increase in-depth knowledge about one or several aspects of the intervention for learning, informing decision-making processes, and enhancing legitimacy.
+Sometimes the term evaluation refers to assessing changes in outcomes resulting from an intervention.
 This is only one type of evaluation: impact evaluation (more in Section 2.4.5).